mpcsb/ffire/temp.md

 # H2O Olympics | Wildfire Challenge Submission

-## Forest fire (ffire) simulation to assess wildfire risk
+# Forest fire (ffire) simulation to assess wildfire risk

+### Introduction
 This submission is the implementation of an idea that focus around simulating fire dynamics (a complex process that is of course too ambitious for a project of this duration).
-The main ideas behind the data generating process is to utilize geometrical properties of the terrain and simulate the behavior of other factors in wind propagation (e.g. wind).
+The main ideas behind the data generating process is to utilize geometrical properties of the any terrain worldwide and simulate the behavior of other factors in wind propagation (e.g. wind).
 The purpose of this tool is to assess risk in order to minimize real estate activity in areas where firefighting should be particularly hard.
 This can be assessed by analyzing the simulations and looking at the rate of burning trees per iteration, for instance.

 ### Output